digideskio/support-tools/gdbprof/README.md

   and a pthread, represented by the two call trees, one rooted in main() and the other rooted in clone().

-* The call tree shows the count of each call site ("count" column), and the average number of threads executing at that call site at any given time ("thr" column), which is just the count divided by the number of samples.
+* The call tree shows the average and maximum number of threads executing at each call site over the course of the run.

 * The main thread is spending all of its time in select() waiting for a new connection.
 This is wait time that would be invisible to